lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ![DiMo3d.compute_dipha_persistence](images/compute-dipha-persistence.png)

-### DiMo3d.compute_dipha_persistence(input_path, threads=1)
+### DiMo3d.convert_persistence_diagram(input_path, threads=1)

 #### Description
-Convert the format of the persistence diagram outputted by dipha for each subregion to be used for graph reconstruction
+The DM graph reconstruction program takes a specifically formatted file of persistence values of edges in domain as input.
+The DIPHA program outputs this information but in an incompatiable format.
+This function will convert the DIPHA output containing the persistence information needed to perform DM graph reconstruction for each subregion.

 #### Input
 - input_path - input path to the directory containing subregions for which we will need to compute persistence on.
 This argument should be the same as input_path of a previous DiMo3d.compute_dipha_persistence call